I’m very often asked by Japanese people:

 For whatever reason we were behind most other “major” European countries.
-Almost no manga were on the market yet – and only very few anime were broadcasted on TV.
+Almost no manga on the market yet – and only very few anime were broadcasted on TV.

 A few years later Dragonball and Pokémon finally made it to Germany.

 In my high school and early university years I was such a huge Dragonball fan!